neonevm/neon-evm.docs/docs/contributing/bpf_trace.md

 solana-bpf-trace-control multiple-files false
 ```

-> To clear a string setting just pass empty quoted string as the argument.
+> To clear a string setting just pass an empty quoted string as the argument.

-### Performance considerations
+### Performance Considerations

 Writing a large trace file could be a substantially heavy task for the system, which can affect the overall performance.
 You should tweak `max-threads` and `min-length` settings to limit the number of writes.
 Increasing available RAM size and using SSD are also of great help.

 The BPF Trace Monitoring service of the local cluster starts the OS thread and binds the socket.
 To minimize possible performance impact the service will actually start only after the first BPF execution.
 At the first execution, the default settings will be taken into account.
-You should run a small program like `memo` or `token` first, to make sure the controlling service is up and running.
+You should run a small program like `memo` or `token` first to make sure the controlling service is up and running.